 Compared to diets high in fat (30–40% of calories), diets low in fat (14–19% of calories) appear to reduce total testosterone levels, but not necessarily free testosterone levels.
 In all cases, the reductions are fairly small and not clinically significant.

-There is not enough evidence to directly link saturated fat with positive or negative effects on heart health.
 Compared to monounsaturated fat (MUFAs) and omega-6 polyunsaturated fat (n-6 PUFAs), saturated fat (SFAs) does increase several risk factors for heart disease.
 However, compared to n-6 PUFAs only, SFAs also reduce some risk factors.
 In other words, eating more MUFAs appears to have the most favorable effect on risk factors for heart disease overall, whereas SFAs and n-6 PUFAs are on relatively equal footing.

 There is some evidence that, compared to monounsaturated fat, saturated fat might have a negative effect on cognition, appetite, and energy expenditure; but further research is required.

 A diet low in fat (14–19% of calories) might reduce total testosterone levels by 10–15% in otherwise healthy men.
 Total testosterone remains within normal range, however, and the biologically active free testosterone appears unaffected.
 Clinical significance is not known.